Electronic Access Agreement

 Software.
 Terms that apply if you download Software.

 License to you: We grant to you a non-exclusive and non-transferable single-user (non-concurrent) license for the Software for individual use only.
-The license authorizes you to use the Software in object code format to use Mobile Banking, access the RBC Wallet and/or access any services, features, functionality, content and/or information made available by us.
+The license authorizes you to use the Software in object code format to use Mobile Banking, and/or access any Services, features, functionality, content and/or information made available by us.
 This license may not be assigned by you unless agreed upon in writing by us.
 We have no obligation to provide any training, maintenance, or other assistance for the Software.

 Ownership by us: We retain at all times all ownership rights, including without limitation, copyright, in the Software.
 You agree not to copy, reproduce, transfer, disclose, distribute or reverse engineer the Software.